machineagency/p5.fab-docs/content/docs/quickstart.md

        <script src="https://cdn.jsdelivr.net/npm/p5@1.9.2/lib/p5.js"></script>
        <script src="https://unpkg.com/p5-webserial@0.1.1/build/p5.webserial.js"></script>

 2. Run a local server; this is required for communicating between the machine and your computer.
-See <a href="https://github.com/processing/p5.js/wiki/Local-server">this guide</a> for details on how to do this!
+See <a href="https://github.com/processing/p5.js/wiki/Local-server">this guide</a> for details on how to do this.
-3. Open your sketch in Chrome[^1] and start making!
+3. Open your sketch in Chrome and start making stuff.